 The rules for selecting a ferrite bead for a particular circuit are deceptively simple and often ignored in practice.
 I've narrowed down to three simple rules:

 The most common rule that is broken in this process is Rule #1.
 Next, assuming you determine you need a ferrite bead, many designers will break Rule #2.
 We can see how to implement it correctly with an example.
+Rule #3 is the simplest to follow, but this is often the starting point for designers rather than the ending point.

 The graph below shows the impedance curve for part number MH1608-221Y from Bourns.
 An example power spectrum or channel bandwidth that a circuit might require for operation is shown overlaid in the red curve (dB scale).
 Because the ferrite bead impedance curve does not overlap significantly with the power spectrum curve, the bead could be appropriate for the application being considered.

-Ferrite beads can be useful, but only if you understand exactly how they will work in your circuit.
+Ferrite beads can be useful, but only if you understand exactly how they will work in your particular circuit.
 Remember that they attenuate signals in a narrow frequency by applying resistance, and their effectiveness depends on temperature and load current.
 In order to best use a ferrite bead, you should evaluate the usage of the bead in testing and measurements.
 Simulations with ferrite beads are also possible with the above circuit model or using a model provided by a manufacturer.
 Ferrite beads can be acquired from manufacturers such as Coilcraft, Murata, or Würth Elektronik, and these manufacturers do an excellent job of providing comprehensive documentation and models for their products.

 Have more questions about ferrite beads or other ferrite components?
 Call an expert at Altium.